Australian gold rushes: 1847: Victoria

 Gold was found at Port Phillip (Victoria) by a shepherd.
-About April 1847 a shepherd took a sample of ore about the size of an apple, that he believed to be copper, into the jewellery store of Charles Brentani in Collins Street, Melbourne, where the sample was purchased by an employee, Joseph Forrester, a gold and silver smith.
+About April 1847, a shepherd took a sample of ore about the size of an apple, that he believed to be copper, into the jewellery store of Charles Brentani in Collins Street, Melbourne, where the sample was purchased by an employee, Joseph Forrester, a gold and silver smith.
 The shepherd refused to disclose to Forrester where he had obtained the nugget, but stated that "there was plenty more of it where it came from" on the station where he worked about 60 mi from Melbourne.
-The sample was tested by Forrester and found to be 65 per cent virgin gold.
+The sample was tested by Forrester and found to be 65 percent virgin gold.
 A sample of this ore was given to Captain Clinch who took it to Hobart.

 1847: Beaconsfield, Tasmania

 It is said that John Gardner found gold-bearing quartz in 1847 on Blythe Creek, near Beaconsfield, on the other side of the Tamar River from George Town.